piotr-yuxuan/slava/README.md

 satisfaying. _Slava_ is yet another attempt to create such tool.
 In writing it, I've tried my best to rely on other's code: the less code I write, the less bug I create.
-Furthermore I've been willing to stay focused – do only one thing, but do it way – and to be a good citizen – use standard tools, make this code easily reusable and adaptable to yours.
+Furthermore I've been willing to stay focused – do only one thing, but do it well – and to be a good citizen – use standard tools, make this code easily reusable and adaptable to yours.